INFORMATION FOR UKRAINIAN STUDENTS

-The Master program „Interdisciplinary Neuroscience“ has been established by the Interdisciplinary Center for Neuroscience Frankfurt (ICNF).
-The Master of Interdisciplinary Neuroscience starts at the beginning of the winter term each year (mid-October).
+The Master’s program „Interdisciplinary Neuroscience“ has been established by the Interdisciplinary Center for Neuroscience Frankfurt (ICNF).
+The program starts at the beginning of the winter term each year (mid-October).
 Applications from national and international students are welcome until

 The major objective of the program is to provide a broad and intensive training in basic neuroscience, clinical neuroscience, cognitive and computational neuroscience as well as applied aspects of neuroscience to talented national and international students holding a Bachelors degree or equivalent from various fields of Natural Science, Psychology and Medicine.